pablobernabeu/Data-is-present/README.md

 *Recommended preparation:* Familiarity with the relevant links herein; an idea about the data and analyses to be performed.

 - **Data**: Academic or non-academic, open-access data from sources such as [OSF](https://osf.io), scientific journals, governments, international institutions, NGOs, etc. Inspired by the great [Reprohacks](https://reprohack.github.io/reprohack-hq/), content suggestions are encouraged.
-That is, if you'd like to have a data dashboard created for a certain, open-access data set, let us know, and the participants may want to take it on.
+That is, if you'd like to have a dashboard created for a certain, open-access data set, let us know, and the participants may want to take it on.

 - **Purpose**: Extend the original presentation of the data.
 This may include the linking to additional data, new visualisations, etc.

-- **Output**: The various output (e.g., data dashboards) will be (co-)authored by the participants who develop it.
+- **Output**: The various output (e.g., dashboards) will be (co-)authored by the participants who develop it.
 Time constraints notwithstanding, a lot of this output may be very enticing for further development, by the same participants or by anyone else.
 For this purpose, participants are encouraged to publish their code on **open access**, for instance on Github.

 <br>